 - 1 teaspoon vanilla extract

-- Preheat the oven to 375° Fahrenheit.
+- Preheat the oven to 375 degrees Fahrenheit.
 Grease a mini muffin tin, and set aside.

 - In a large bowl, sift together the flour, baking soda, and salt.
-Set aside.
+Set aside.1 ¾ cups all-purpose flour, 1/2 teaspoon baking soda, ½ teaspoon kosher salt

 - In a second bowl, cream the butter, peanut butter, granulated sugar, and brown sugar together.
-Add the egg and vanilla, and cream again.
+Add the egg, milk, vanilla, and cream again.8 Tablespoons unsalted butter, 3/4 cup smooth peanut butter, ½ cup granulated sugar, ½ cup light brown sugar, 1 large egg, 1 teaspoon vanilla extract, 1 Tablespoon milk

 - Gently stir the flour mixture into the bowl of wet ingredients.